Young Mrs. Winthrop: Plot

-As described in a film magazine, Constance Winthrop (Clayton) and her husband Douglas (Ford) have drifted apart through her devotion to social events and his work.
-The birthday of their five-year-old child draws them together and they plan to drop their outside engagements and devote the day to little Rosie (Marsh).
-However, Mrs. Dunbar (Van Buren), an eavesdropping neighbor, after overhearing a message on a party line, has her maid impersonate Mrs. Winthrop and telephone Mr. Winthrop to not come home as she has changed her mind about the party and is going out.
+As described in a film magazine, Constance Winthrop and her husband Douglas have drifted apart through her devotion to social events and his work.
+The birthday of their five-year-old child draws them together and they plan to drop their outside engagements and devote the day to little Rosie.
+However, Mrs. Dunbar, an eavesdropping neighbor, after overhearing a message on a party line, has her maid impersonate Mrs. Winthrop and telephone Mr. Winthrop to not come home as she has changed her mind about the party and is going out.
 Douglas, deeply hurt, stops by Mrs. Dunbar's house on business and is seen by his wife.
 Thinking that she has been deceived, Constance rushes off to a Jazz party.
 That evening the child Rosie contracts membranous croup and dies.
 When Constance arrives home late that night, Douglas refuses to let her into the room, and she says "I am a thousand times more fit to be with her than you."
 The two drift further apart and, upon the verge of a formal separation, the old family lawyer skillfully plays upon their feelings that a reunification results.